Elliott B. Strauss

-Elliott Bowman Strauss, CBE (March 15, 1903 – August 19, 2003) was a Rear Admiral of the United States Navy, who served during World War II.
+Elliott Bowman Strauss, CBE (March 15, 1903 – August 19, 2003) was a rear admiral of the United States Navy who served during World War II.

 Early life

-Strauss was the son of Admiral Joseph Strauss (1861–1948) and Mary Sweitzer Strauss (1870–1958), and the grandson of Brigadier General Nelson Bowman Sweitzer, the brother of Brigadier General Jacob Bowman Sweitzer (1821–1888).
+Strauss was the son of Admiral Joseph Strauss (1861–1948) and Mary Sweitzer Strauss (1870–1958), and the grandson of Brigadier General Nelson Bowman Sweitzer (1828–1898), the brother of Brigadier General Jacob Bowman Sweitzer (1821–1888).
 He was born in Washington, D.C., and attended The Hotchkiss School in Connecticut.

 Strauss entered the United States Naval Academy in June 1919, and graduated in June 1923 with the rank of ensign.

 Career

-Most of Strauss' service until the mid-1930s was at sea, but from November 1935 to September 1937 he served as Assistant Naval attaché at the American Embassy in London.
+Most of Strauss' service until the mid-1930s was at sea.
+However, November 1935 to September 1937, he served as Assistant Naval attaché at the American Embassy in London.
 While there he was a Delegate to the Third Assembly of the International Union of Geodesy and Geophysics in Edinburgh, in 1936, and on May 12, 1937, was awarded the Coronation Medal at the coronation of King George VI of the United Kingdom.

 From October 1939 to December 1940, Strauss commanded the destroyer Brooks (DD-232).
 He then served as navigator of the light cruiser Nashville (CL-43), taking part in the occupation of Iceland in July 1941.

 Strauss returned to London in December 1941 to serve on the staff of Admiral Lord Louis Mountbatten, the Chief of Combined Operations where he participated in the planning of the Dieppe Raid in August 1942.

 On May 1, 1943, he was promoted to the rank of captain and served until August 1944 on the staff of Admiral Sir Bertram Ramsay, the Allied Naval Commander in Chief, working on the planning for the Invasion of Normandy, on June 6, 1944.

 In October 1944, Strauss took command of the attack transport Charles Carroll (APA-28).
 In January 1945 he was assigned to the Pacific Fleet and voyaged to Guadalcanal, Manus and Bougainville carrying men and supplies.
 On April 1, 1945, he took part in the landings on Okinawa.
 Strauss returned to the United States in August 1945 to serve in the office of the Chief of Naval Operations in Washington D.C.

 From November 1946 to December 1947, Strauss commanded the light cruiser Fresno (CL-121), before returning to England to spend most of 1948 as a student at the Imperial Defence College in London.
 Strauss later commanded Destroyer Flotilla Six.
 In March 1952 he became Head of the Long Range Plans Branch in the Office of the Chief of Naval Operations.

 Strauss retired on July 1, 1953, and was advanced to the rank of Rear Admiral.